-cludes any illustrations or statements containing or ed elements should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed elements.
-If an advertisement refer rs to any non-guaranteed policy element, it should indicate that the insurer r eserves the right to change any such element at any time and for any reason.
-However, if an insurer has agreed to limit this right example, if it has agreed to change these elements only at certain intervals o r only if there is a change in the insurer's current or the advertisement may indicate any such limitation on the insurer's right. not refer to dividends as "tax free" or use words of similar import, unless the e tax treatment of dividends is fully explained, and as a return of premium is indicated clearly.
-For policies so nsurance solicitation material is contained may be s) of students.
-The address may not include any ich imply that the correspondence is from a school, er education or training institution, nor may it imply endorsed the material or supplied the insurer with dent, unless such is a correct and truthful statement. ling, but not limited to, informational flyers used in nce must be identified clearly as coming from an ucer, if such is the case, and these entities must be clearly identified as such. acci, il such is the case, and these clutters must be e envelope may not imply that the soliciting insurer affiliated with a university, college, school or other educational or training in For individual deferred annuity products or deposit fu nents containing or based upon interest rates higher mulation interest rates should set forth with equal llustrations or statements containing or based upon tion interest rates.
-The higher interest rates should currently being credited by the company, unless the ublicly declared by the company with an effective more than 3 months subsequent to the date of declaration. more than 5 months subsequent to the date of deciaration.
+An advertisement that includes any illustrations or statements containing or based upon non-guaranteed elements should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed elements. ž If an advertisement refers to any non-guaranteed policy element, it should indicate that the incurred recognizes the right to always any such element at any indicate that the insurer reserves the right to change any such element at any time and for any reason.
+However, if an insurer has agreed to limit this right in any way-such as, for example, if it has agreed to change these elements only at certain intervals or only if there is a change in the insurer's current or anticipated experience-the advertisement may indicate any such limitation on the insurer's right.
+An advertisement should not refer to dividends as "tax free" or use words of similar import, unless the tax treatment of dividends is fully explained, and the nature of the dividend as a return of premium is indicated clearly.
+For policies so bld to students: ror policies se The envelope in which insurance solicitation material is contained may be addressed to the parent(s) of students.
+The address may not include any combination of words which imply that the correspondence is from a school, college, university or other education or training institution, nor may it imply that the institution has endorsed the material or supplied the insurer with information about the student, unless such is a correct and truthful statement.
+All advertisements including, but not limited to, informational flyers used in the solicitation of insurance must be identified clearly as coming from an insurer or insurance producer, if such is the case, and these entities must be clearly identified as such.
+The return address on the envelope may not imply that the soliciting insurer or insurance producer is affiliated with a university, college, school or other educational or training institution, unless true.
+For individua deferred annuity products or deposit funds: Any illustrations or statements containing or based upon interest rates higher than the guaranteed accumulation interest rates should set forth with equal prominence comparable illustrations or statements containing or based upon the guaranteed accumulation interest rates.
+The higher interest rates should not be greater than those currently being credited by the company, unless the higher rates have been publicly declared by the company with an effective ' date for new issues not more than 3 months subsequent to the date of declaration.